smitterl/s390-tools/README.md

   `HAVE_OPENSSL=0` or `HAVE_GLIB2=0`.

   The runtime requirements are: openssl-libs (>= 1.1.0) and glib2.

+* pvattest:
+  For building genprotimg you need OpenSSL version 1.1.0 or newer installed (openssl-devel.rpm).
+Also required is glib2.56 or newer (glib2-devel.rpm) and libcurl.
+  Tip: you may skip the pvattest build by adding `HAVE_OPENSSL=0`, `HAVE_LIBCURL=0`, or `HAVE_GLIB2=0`.
+  To generate man pages txt2man is required.

+  The runtime requirements are: openssl-libs (>= 1.1.0) and glib2.56 or newer.

 * osasnmpd:
   You need at least the NET-SNMP 5.1.x package (net-snmp-devel.rpm)